 allow the public to hold their reptiles at shows and events and that all other traveling

-tell”, and perhaps allowing the public a fleeting touch of an animal, while
+tell”.
+Rarely one of the imitators may allow members of the public a fleeting touch of an animal, while

 being held in a firm grip by the demonstrator.